Insurance That Powers Your Workforce – Workmen Compensation from ₹590!

 Workmen Compensation Insurance

 TATA AIG’s Workmen’s Compensation Insurance is designed to help employers fulfil this responsibility.
-It covers medical expenses, lost wages and compensation for permanent or temporary disability caused by work-related accidents.
+It covers medical expenses, lost wages and compensation for permanent or temporary disability resulting from work-related accidents.
 This not only ensures that affected employees are supported but also helps businesses stay legally protected.

 insurance